MarcialRosales/rabbitmq-ldap-integration/only-authentication-4-pcf/README.md

 2. Open the port `389` which is default ldap port.

-From within the `only-authentication-4-pcf` folder, run `start.sh` script to launch **OpenLDAP** and create default users as below.
+From within the `only-authentication-4-pcf` folder, run `start.sh` script to launch **OpenLDAP** and create default users.

 ```
 sudo start.sh
 ```

-This script prompt for root DN, base DN for users, LDAP admin password for customization.
+This script prompts for root DN, base DN for users, LDAP admin password for customization.
 If inputs are not provided, the script will run with below defaults:
   - Root DN: `dc=example,dc=com`
   - Base DN for Users `ou=People,dc=example,dc=com`
   - LDAP admin user `admin` and password `admin`.